Customerlabs CDP Documentation

 To view a particular destination log, you have to apply specific mandatory filters such as Destination, Event Name, and Timerange.

-Once you apply the necessary filter criteria and click on “Show Logs” button, the destination logs corresponding to the specified criteria become visible.
+Once you apply the necessary filter criteria and click on the “Apply Filter” button, the destination logs corresponding to the specified criteria become visible.

 Filter Options